Fairway Villa

 Across all provided remarks, no listing states how many units are in Fairway Villa.
 Without an explicit count in remarks or reliable MLS building-level data, the total number of units cannot be determined.

-I looked for owner-occupancy indicators such as "80% owner occupied," "majority owner occupied," or similar phrases.
-The remarks mention that the building is suitable for owners or investors, but that is not evidence of the actual owner-occupied percentage.
+I looked for owner-occupancy indicators such as a percentage, "majority owner occupied," or similar language.
+The remarks mention potential for owner-occupants and primary residence use, but that is not the same as a verified owner-occupancy rate.

 Calculated from the lowest association fee observed across all non-penthouse unit listings for this building.